aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/emf-to-md/_index.md

 ---
 title: EMF to MD Convert API for Android
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Android to convert EMF format file to MD format file.
 url: /android/conversion/emf-to-md/
 ---